Department of Engineering

 Cambridge , Cambridgeshire CB2 1PZ

 Krishna Kumar joined the Geotechnical Research Group at Cambridge University Engineering Department in October 2010 as a PhD student.
 Krishna completed his PhD in January 2015 on multi-scale multiphase modelling of granular flows.
 He was supervised by Professor Kenichi Soga.
 Krishna was funded by the Cambridge International Scholarship.
-He is affiliated to the King’s College, Cambridge.
+He is a College Research Associate at King’s College, Cambridge.
+Krishna is a Software Sustainability Institute Fellow.

 Departments and Institutes